 The length of the treatment session varies depending on the:

-No machine involves an actual knife and there is currently no identified advantage of one machine over another.
+None of the machines involve an actual knife and there is currently no identified advantage of one machine over another.

 You will be at the hospital longer than these times, to allow for fitting the mask and positioning you correctly.

 After treatment, your mask or head frame will be removed and you can usually go home – straightaway for FSRT, or after some monitoring, which may be overnight, for SRS.
 It is advisable to arrange transport, as you may feel very tired.